‹ Back to New at Amity Blog

 AI and ML are changing the reverse paradigm of drug discovery and development phases.
 These technologies would empower pharmaceutical firms to sift huge data sets, predict patients’ reactions, identify the potential candidates for drugs, and coordinate clinical trials’ flow with greater accuracy and efficiency.

-Industry Case Studies: Real-World Innovation in Action
+Industry Case Studies: Innovation in Action

 These main cases present the very real and practical form of contemporary innovations: